MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-prerequisites.md

 ---
 # required metadata

-title: ATA Prerequisites | Microsoft ATA
+title: ATA Prerequisites | Microsoft Docs
 description: Describes the requirements for a successful deployment of ATA in your environment
 keywords:
 author: rkarlin